-So, this summer continues to be an eventful one for me.
-Both my eBook and online course were years in the making to research, conceptualize, develop, design, create, test, and revise.
+This eBook took years to research, conceptualize, develop, design, create, test, and revise.
 It took heart, soul, and passion to create, and I was fueled by the desire to support my colleagues by creating something that was needed and did not yet exist.
-Working on these projects, on top of maintaining my clinical work, was a challenge, and I could have easily burned myself out.
+Working on this project, on top of maintaining my clinical work, was a challenge, and I could have easily burned myself out.
 Writing can be tiring and stressful.
 So can creating videos and being in front of a camera.
 But overworking myself was not an option because of the nature of the subject.
 I couldn’t possibly let myself get too stressed because I was immersed in the subject of self-care and was constantly reminded of its necessity.

 Here are three lessons I learned about self-care during my summer of self-care: